shannah/cn1-spatialite/README.md

 a `SpatialDB` class which extends the built-in Codename One Database class and provides access to spatial queries via the [SpatiaLite](https://www.gaia-gis.it/fossil/libspatialite/index) SQLite plugin.

+NOTE: This library depends on features of Codename One which won't be available until May 8, 2018.

 ## License

 This library is subject to the license of SpatiaLite, which is licensed under the MPL tri-license.
 More on their license [here](https://www.gaia-gis.it/fossil/libspatialite/index)